kineticadb/examples/entity_tracking/README.md

 The Kafka topic is set to simulate real time information on ship locations as they stream in.

 ### Why is this useful?
-The advancements of sensors and IoT devices now means that anything that moves can be recorded in real time.
-In face, location enriched data is the fastest growing segments of data in the world today.
+The advancements in sensors and IoT devices now means that almost anything that moves can be recorded in real time.
+In fact, location enriched i.e. 'Tracks' data is the fastest growing segment of data in the world today.

-This means that data on objects in motion i.e. 'Tracks' is growing exponentially.

 This growing segment of data opens up a remarkable number of new opportunities like traffic management, fleet optimization, proximity marketing etc.